shabbyrobe/phphll/README.md

 # PHP HyperLogLog Extension

+> [!WARNING]
+> This is no longer maintained and will probably not be updated for PHP 8 and beyond.
+> The repo has been moved to https://git.sr.ht/~shabbyrobe/phphll and will be removed
+> from Github at some point in the future.

+---

 This project lifts the `hyperloglog.c` implementation from Redis 2.8.19 (http://redis.io) and wraps it in a PHP7 extension.